Rob-in-son/HNG/README.md

 ## **Description**

-This API is written in the Python programming language, and uses SQLALchemy as the object relational mapper (ORM), Marshmallow as the serializer and deserializer, and SQLite as database.
+This API is written in the Python programming language, and uses SQLALchemy as the object -relational mapper (ORM), Marshmallow as the serializer and deserializer, and SQLite as the database.

 It allows a user to create a person, find a person, update a person and also delete a person's data from the database.
 The project's entry point is app.py.